siddharthborderwala/gradebook-project/README.md

 # Areas of improvements

 ### Suggestions

-* Every name input should have the first letter capitalized to avoid any discrepencies.
+- Every name input should have the first letter capitalized to avoid any discrepencies.
-* Gradebook wouldn't be saved once the user has exited the program, concept of filing might be applied to increase the usefulness of the program manyfolds.
+- Gradebook wouldn't be saved once the user has exited the program, concept of filing might be applied to increase the usefulness of the program manyfolds.
-* It also takes in identical records, so a function to stop duplication should be introduced.

 ### Additional things that can be done

-* Finding lowest aggregate marks out of all the records in the gradebook
+- Finding lowest aggregate marks out of all the records in the gradebook
-* Finding highest/lowest marks in a particular subject
+- Finding highest/lowest marks in a particular subject
   <em>also refer to suggestions</em>

-### Additional integrity checks that can be performed
-* Check that marks entered should not be less than zero or greater than 100.
-* String matching should be made case insensitive (strcmpi instead of strcmp)